FIFTY2Technology/ansible-role-restic_remote/README.md

 # Description
 This role configures automated backups for remote backup clients which cannot reach the backup server directly, e.g. due to firewalls, NAT, etc. The backup server must be able to reach the remote client via SSH.

+This role configures both restic remote clients (machines that need files backed up) and the restic REST server (which hosts the restic repositories).
+Once this role is deployed, the backup server starts a systemd service `restic-remote-backup@<remote-client>.service`, which initiates an SSH connection, forwarding the backup server's port to the remote restic client via SSH and then invoking the `restic-backup.service` there.

 <details><p><summary>Flowchart</summary>

 ```mermaid